mekstuff/PowerHorseEngine_2-26-23_/docs/Getting Started/Setup.md

     Create a new folder inside the `PowerHorseEngine` module and rename it to `.content`

-The `.content` folder is you interact with PowerHorseEngine based on your project.
+The `.content` folder is how you interact with PowerHorseEngine based on your project.
 Below are important folders that can be placed into the .content folder

 !!! warning
     without some of these folders you can experience warnings and errors